Ebbets Field: Dimensions

-A detailed plan of the new ballpark was published in the Brooklyn Daily Eagle for January 3, 1912, p.
-21. The right field line was to be 298 ft from home plate, the left field line 401 ft, and to the front of the intended triangle-shaped center field bleachers the plan said 407 ft "+ or −".
+A detailed plan of the new ballpark was published in the Brooklyn Daily Eagle for January 3, 1912.
+The right field line was to be 298 ft from home plate, the left-field line 401 ft, and to the front of the intended triangle-shaped center-field bleachers the plan said 407 ft "+ or −".

-When the ballpark opened in 1913, the outfield was bounded by bare concrete walls all around, which would soon be covered with advertising.
-The triangular center field was used for the flag pole, with just a short fence in front of it, no bleachers.
-There was a large door in deep right center field, at the one place where the outfield and the sloping Bedford Avenue were at the same elevation.
-By 1920, several rows of wooden bleachers had been constructed inside the left field wall, which the newspapers called "circus seats".
+When the ballpark opened in 1913, the outfield was bounded by bare concrete walls all around, which soon were covered with advertising.
+The triangular center field was used for the flagpole, with just a short fence in front of it, no bleachers.
+A large door was in deep right-center field, at the one place where the outfield and the sloping Bedford Avenue were at the same elevation.
+By 1920, several rows of wooden bleachers had been constructed inside the left-field wall, which the newspapers called "circus seats".

 In the spring of 1931, the Dodgers began expanding Ebbets Field.
-They demolished the old concrete bleachers beyond third base as well as the "circus seats".
-They built an extension of the main double-deck stands, which stretched across left and center fields, leaving a notch for the big door in deep right center field.
+They demolished the old concrete bleachers beyond third base, as well as the "circus seats".
+They built an extension of the main double-deck stands, which stretched across left and center fields, leaving a notch for the big door in deep right-center field.
 Once this work was done, the general layout was fairly well set.
-The left field corner had a unique arrangement, with the foul line actually running atop the box seat railing to the foul pole.
-A new door in left center field once had a sign reading 364+1/2 ft.
-Above the street-exit door in the deep center field notch was a sign reading 399 ft.
+The left-field corner had a unique arrangement, with the foul line actually running atop the box-seat railing to the foul pole.
+A new door in left-center field once had a sign reading 364+1/2 ft.
+Above the street-exit door in the deep center-field notch was a sign reading 399 ft.

 The last changes came in 1948, when several rows of seats were installed in front of the outfield stands, reducing the left and center dimensions to their final distances.
-The 399 marker above the deep center field door was painted over, while a 376 marker was added to the right corner of the seating area wall.
+The 399 marker above the deep center-field door was painted over, while a 376 marker was added to the right corner of the seating-area wall.